-Gradually, I introduced many beneficial items like ghee (clarified butter) and deep sea fatty fish like salmon, sardine and tuna.
+Gradually, I introduced many beneficial items like ghee (clarified butter) and deep-sea fatty fish like salmon, cod and tuna.
 The increase in animal protein really made a big difference in how I felt.
 I was finally able to feel more “solid” on my feet, no more light-headedness and constant hunger, my muscle tones improved a great deal and I didn’t become fat from “all that meat”!

 What My Body Told Me

 The lesson I have learned here is to listen to my own body, which contains all the wisdom that I need in order to heal.
 Theories are nice and if they turn out to fit your life, so much the better.
 But ultimately, the body is the final judge, and it is so important to listen and follow the signals it is giving us.

 The more I learn about how to eat according to my blood type, the more in tune I become with what my body really needs.
 The more this diet cleanses my body in a slow and steady way, the more I can connect a particular ailment or reaction to a particular kind of food.
 Over time, I have learned to avoid eating all those foods that make me feel bad or uncomfortable.